 Amber is aware that Slashing Prices is a brilliant tactic to keep the customers interested in your product.
 A product that sells initially for $100 can be sold at a flat 20% discount to those people who are part of your email marketing campaign and regularly buy your products or services.
 Here you can also say that “This offer is just for you” to increase the value of your brand within the minds of the consumer.

 The slash in prices will trigger more purchases of your product and will bring in more profits than what you’ve foregone while slashing the prices.

 Whether you’re an Amber or Rebecca, Marketing is a challenging process, and a smart marketer always looks to simplify his/her processes and make their job simpler.

 Introducing DataCaptive, a complete solution for today’s marketers.

-DataCaptive is a one-stop shop for all your sales leads.
-We compile database records that are authentic and verified which will help you in simplifying your sales cycle and driving more revenues to your business.
+DataCaptive is a one-stop-shop for all your sales leads.
+We compile database records that are authentic and verified which will helps in simplifying your sales cycle and driving more revenues to your business.

 Let us lift the weight off of your shoulders from the marketing blunder that may occur due to an inefficient database; we’ll help you design and run all your Marketing Efforts effectively.